 There are also opportunities to study, work or volunteer overseas –

-see our Outward Mobility page for more details.
+see our 'Study and Work Abroad' page for more details.
 The Public Health programme team and the Cardiff School of Health Sciences have excellent links with partner organisations and professionals around the world.

 Learning & Teaching

 In this degree we place a strong emphasis on applying core public health principles to real problems and situations.
 Teaching and assessments focus on case studies, exercises & scenarios reflecting contemporary issues in public health practice.

 Our approach to learning and teaching is based on extensive interaction with students.
 During the programme you will engage with a variety of learning & teaching activities, including:

 Lectures: Lectures will be used to provide you with a framework of ideas and theory, into which you can fit material obtained from independent study and tutorials.
 Whilst lectures are opportunities for imparting key information, they are also intended to be interactive, and debate is encouraged.